DataDog/hiring-engineers/answers.md

     app.run(host='0.0.0.0', port='5050')
 ```

 * **Note**: Using both ddtrace-run and manually inserting the Middleware has been known to cause issues.
 Please only use one or the other.

 * **Bonus Question**: What is the difference between a Service and a Resource?
+> Answer:   A "Service" is the name of a set of processes that work together to provide a feature set, while a "Resource" is a particular query to a service.
+For instance, a simple web application may consist of two services: a single webapp service and a single database service.
+For a SQL database service, a resource would be the SQL of the query itself like `select * from users where id = ?`

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.
 Please include your fully instrumented app in your submission, as well.

 ## Final Question: